 Circulation Heaters or Inline Heaters also use the flanged immersion mechanism.
-The design is specifically to heat liquids like heavy fuels, oils, superheated water, water, fluids, and fuel oil.
+The design is specifically used to heat liquids like heavy fuels, oils, superheated water, water-like fluids, and fuel oil.
 As well as the thermal heating of gases such as hydrogen, steam, methane, and nitrogen at the target temperature.
 These types of heaters include a pump that makes the liquid flow through a closed reheated pipe circuit.
 When the liquid enters the pipe, it gets heated and then exits through the nozzle.
 Different materials require different wattages.

 You will find these heaters in petrochemical, nuclear power plants, and the oil and gas industry.